Project Title

 Main results achieved so far

-In our work on Geo-distributed load balancing, we observe that the increasing density of globally distributed datacenters reduces the network latency between neighboring datacenters and allows replicated services deployed across neighboring locations to share workload when necessary, without violating strict Service Level Objectives (SLOs).
 In our SoCC 2018 paper, we present Kurma, our fast and accurate load balancer for geo-distributed storage systems and demonstrate Kurma’s ability to effectively share load among datacenters while reducing SLO violations by up to a factor of 3 in high load settings or reducing the cost of running the service by up to 17%.

 We have also performed additional work on low-latency distributed file systems for the next generation of durable storage.
 In joint work with researchers spread all over our planet with Waleed Reda as the main author we built the Assise distributed file system that colocates computation with persistent memory modules (PMM) storage.
 Our evaluation shows that Assise improves write latency up to 22x, throughput up to 56x, fail-over time up to 103x, and scales up to 6x better than its counterparts.
+Our follow-on LineFS paper [SOSP 2021] (that won a Best Paper Award) offloads CPU-intensive tasks to a SmartNIC (BlueField-1 in our case) for about 80% performance improvement across the board.
+Our RedN [NSDI 2022] paper shows a surprising result, namely that Remote Direct Memory Access (RDMA), as implemented in widely deployed RDMA Network Interface Cards, is Turing Complete.
+We leverage this finding to reduce the tail latency of services running on busy servers by 35x!

 Progress beyond the state of the art

 In our work on Eurosys 2019 paper, we design and implemented CacheDirector as a network I/O solution that implements slice-aware memory management by carefully mapping the first 64 Byte of a packet (containing the packet’s header) to the slice that is closest to the associated processing core.
-In the follow-on work that was published in our USENIX ATC 2020 paper, we extensively study the characteristics of DDIO in different scenarios and identify its shortcomings and demonstrate the necessity and benefits of bypassing cache while receiving packets at 200 Gbps.
+In the follow-on work that was published in our USENIX ATC 2020 paper, we extensively study the characteristics of DDIO in different scenarios and identify its shortcomings and demonstrate the necessity and benefits of bypassing cache while receiving packets at 200 Gbps

 In our work on intra-server load balancing called RSS++ [CoNEXT 2019], we proposed a new load-balancing technique that dynamically (several times per second) modifies the receive side scaling (RSS) indirection table to spread the load across the CPU cores in a more optimal way.
 In our follow-on work on Cheetah [NSDI 2020] we design a data center load balancer (LB) that guarantees per-connection consistency for any realizable load balancing mechanisms.
 Cheetah carefully encodes the connection-to-servers mappings into the packet headers so as to guarantee levels of resilience that are no worse (and in some cases even stronger) than existing stateless and stateful LBs, respectively.